Machine: Mechanization and automation

-Mechanization or mechanisation (BE) is providing human operators with machinery that assists them with the muscular requirements of work or displaces muscular work.
+Mechanization (or mechanisation in BE) is providing human operators with machinery that assists them with the muscular requirements of work or displaces muscular work.
 In some fields, mechanization includes the use of hand tools.
 In modern usage, such as in engineering or economics, mechanization implies machinery more complex than hand tools and would not include simple devices such as an un-geared horse or donkey mill.
 Devices that cause speed changes or changes to or from reciprocating to rotary motion, using means such as gears, pulleys or sheaves and belts, shafts, cams and cranks, usually are considered machines.
 After electrification, when most small machinery was no longer hand powered, mechanization was synonymous with motorized machines.

 Automation is the use of control systems and information technologies to reduce the need for human work in the production of goods and services.
 In the scope of industrialization, automation is a step beyond mechanization.
 Whereas mechanization provides human operators with machinery to assist them with the muscular requirements of work, automation greatly decreases the need for human sensory and mental requirements as well.
 Automation plays an increasingly important role in the world economy and in daily experience.